dtc-innovation/mind-the-gaps/_drafts/2018-02-27-summary-findings.md

-free and open tools to measure quality of life (like for Knowle West) computer litteracy: you can use a computer and not feel comfortable to answer some people don't think about these questions, so it takes them more effort to give an answer
+free and open tools to measure quality of life (like for Knowle West) computer litteracy: you can use a computer and not feel comfortable to answer some people don't think about these questions, so it takes them more effort to give an answer face to face allows us to access the ones who are the fasthest away from local gov initiatives

 # mixed methods